marshally/rack-modernizr/README.md

     # Initialize the rails application
     MyApp::Application.initialize!

+# TODO

+Add usage section for retrieving cookie data in your application.
+Test against multiple permutations of Rack/Ruby.

 rack-modernizr was inspired by [jamesgpearce](https://github.com/jamesgpearce)'s super awesome [modernizr-server](https://github.com/jamesgpearce/modernizr-server).
 Some javascript was used from that project.